xerris/terraform-vpc-bootstrap/README.md

 # terraform-vpc-bootstrap
-This bootstrap  will show us for a Multi Enviroment(Dev,Stage,Prod) project How to create Default  VPC, Subnets(Pivates and Public), NatGateway and VPN Gateway configuration  in AWS.
+This bootstrap  will show us how to create in AWS a VPC, Subnets(Pivates and Public) and NatGateway for a Multi Enviroment(Dev,Stage,Prod) project.

 ## Blueprint
 ![Blueprint](vpc.png "blueprint")